We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 - develop a statement about your progress to share with people.

 It can be a simple document, as long as it's specific and clear.
+Or you can use an environmental, social and governance (ESG) framework to plan, measure and report how your business impacts society and the environment.

-Update it at least once a year.
+Whichever method you use, update your plan at least once a year.

 - indirect emissions from your business such as the energy you buy from the grid